 Remember how good Yeoh was in “Crouching Tiger, Hidden Dragon”?
-This is a similar tongue-in-cheek, highly physical yet surprisingly touching performance.
+“Everything Everywhere” is a similar tongue-in-cheek, highly physical, yet surprisingly touching performance.

 Jamie Lee Curtis

-Of all Evelyn’s, in all the parallel universes, our “Laundromat Evelyn” has made the worst decisions in life.
-Forced by Waymond to leave China, she left behind a promising career as a dancer.
-So, when the parallel universes start to collide, thanks to the machinations of daughter Joy’s parallel evil twin Jobi Tupaki, it is our Evelyn who is chosen to save our universe from obliteration.
-The reasoning is a bit convoluted, but it goes something like this: Evelyn’s mind so devoid of ideas that she has the greatest potential for growth and thus the greatest prospect of transforming into a superhero.
+Of all the Evelyns, in all the parallel universes, our “Laundromat Evelyn” has made the worst decisions in life.
+Forced by Waymond to leave China, she left a promising career as a dancer.
+So, when the parallel universes start to collide, thanks to the machinations of daughter Joy’s parallel evil twin Jobi Tupaki, our Evelyn is chosen to save our universe from obliteration.
+The reasoning is a bit convoluted, but it goes something like this: Evelyn’s mind is so devoid of ideas that she has the most significant potential for growth and, thus, the most excellent prospect of transforming into a superhero.

 Remember how good Yeoh was in “Crouching Tiger, Hidden Dragon”?
-This is a similar tongue-in-cheek, highly physical yet surprisingly touching performance.
-Directed by the film-making duo Daniel Kwan and Daniel Scheinert (collectively known as “Daniels”), whose only previous offering was 2016s notorious “farting corpse” movie “Swiss Army Man” with Paul Dano and Daniel Radcliffe, they have weaved into their hyperactive plot such influences as authors Kurt Vonnegut and Douglas Adams in addition to the work of directors Ang Lee and Zhang Yimou.
-That you can see and appreciate their dense forest of a movie in addition to each individual tree, is a testament to both their talent and imagination.
-The fact that they can direct and choreograph a mean fight sequence doesn’t hurt either.
+This is a similar tongue-in-cheek, highly physical, yet surprisingly touching performance.
+Directed by the film-making duo Daniel Kwan and Daniel Scheinert (collectively known as “Daniels”), whose only previous offering was the notorious “farting corpse” movie “Swiss Army Man” with Paul Dano and Daniel Radcliffe, they have weaved into their hyperactive plot such influences as authors Kurt Vonnegut and Douglas Adams in addition to the work of directors Ang Lee and Zhang Yimou.
+That you can see and appreciate the dense forest of a movie, in addition to each individual tree, is a testament to both their talent and imagination.
+The fact that they can direct and choreograph a mean fight sequence doesn’t hurt, either.
 Cheers!